alex05447/miniconfig/README.md

 # miniconfig

-A minimalistic config file crate written in Rust.
+A minimalistic config file library written in Rust.

 ## **Overview**